Let's talk about waste

 Youth Climate Advocates

-These Youth Climate Advocates will then have the opportunity to get involved with the work of the Partnership, helping to drive action on waste, consumption and climate change in their local area.
+Our Youth Climate Advocates will have the opportunity to get involved with the work of the Partnership, helping to drive action on waste, consumption and climate change in their local area.

-To learn more about the programme and how to get involved, click on the link below.
+To learn more and access the series click the link below.

 Spirit of the Soil